 So what does my ministry perspective look like at this age?
-I’m glad you asked; but what exactly does “this age” mean?
-Some would describe “this age” for me as middle-aged.
-Since I do not know exactly when I shall die, I can’t accurately pinpoint whether or not this is the middle-aged season of my life.
+I’m glad you asked.
 One thing is for sure, I am not the same man I was when I started this journey.
-At this point where I am in my mid-forties and with over twenty-three years of ministry behind me, I do have something to say to those just beginning.
+At this point where I am in my late forties and with over twenty-five years of ministry behind me, I do have something to say to those just beginning.
 Even more telling, if I could go back in time and counsel my much younger self, I could really straighten out that fellow.

-Now when it comes to your service to the church, be sure to not believe all of the comments that come as those kindhearted individuals are leaving the service.
+Now when it comes to your service to the church, be sure to not believe all of the comments that come as those kind hearted individuals are leaving the service.
 Don’t believe the press.
-You are not that good, and you’re really not that bad either.
-Continue in your service with a view in mind that there is only One that you must aim to continually please.
-While it might seem too basic to say, I will remind you that you must be passionate about God’s Book, the Holy Bible.
+You’re not that good, and you’re really not that bad either.
+Continue in your service with a view in mind that there’s only One that you must aim to please.
+While it might seem too basic to say, I’ll remind you that you must be passionate about God’s Book, the Holy Bible.
 If yours is a spoken ministry, then listen up and understand me well.
 You don’t have any business saying what cannot be backed up with the rightly divided truths of Scripture.
 Your opinions, personal convictions, and pet peeves might all have their place, but do not substitute them for preaching that pleases God.
 You’d rather preach a sermon too short than one filled with the error of your own doctrine.
 Keep in mind, your goal is to produce disciples of Christ and not disciples of yourself.
 It will, therefore, be helpful to your spoken ministry to work at memorizing verses and larger passages of Scripture.